-- Policies, procedures and protocols to guide sharing of information in accordance with the Child Protection Act 1999 and DCSYW's Information Sharing Guidelines - To meet the protection and care needs and promote the wellbeing of children, including: - what information can be shared, with whom and in what circumstances - how information can be shared, to ensure security in transit and limiting further use or disclosure by the recipient - processes for seeking consent for sharing information - processes for sharing information without consent where there is legal authority, it is in the best interests of the child or young person, and it is not safe, possible or practical to obtain consent.
+- How information can be shared, to ensure security in transit and limiting further use or disclosure by the recipient. - Processes for seeking consent for sharing information. - Processes for sharing information without consent where there is legal authority, it is in the best interests of the child or young person, and it is not safe, possible or practical to obtain consent.